daattali/beautiful-jekyll/capstone/selection.md

 Next, we'll need you to provide us with:

-- a non-disclosure agreement (NDA) to be signed, if you require one; and
+- the data, or at least a snippet of it; and
-- the data, or at least a snippet of it.
+- if you require it, concensus on any paperwork such as a non-disclosure agreement (NDA).

 #### Students rate the projects